 And you all, each of you who shared my post and help us spread the word.
-A big heartfelt Thank you.
+A big heartfelt thank you.
 Your support was a little light in the darkness we were all facing.
-At a time when I was even thinking of giving up blogging, the support and belief made me realise that no running isn't a solution.
+At a time when I was even thinking of giving up blogging, the support and belief made me realize that no, running isn’t a solution.
 I have a new zeal now and will create more content, better content.

 I think this might also be a good time to tell you what really goes behind a blog post.
 For me, the process starts with planning what goes on the blog.
 I chart out a rough schedule for the blog at the beginning of each month.
 Keeping in mind the seasonal vegetables, and fruits.
 The weather and what kind of foods do people like to eat during that time, if there are any festivals around or major days coming up and specific recipes for those that need to be shared.
 After the calendar is sorted, those dishes are placed in your regular weekly menus.
 Sometimes that might work and sometimes it doesn’t.